 It also may help the body recover faster and more completely from colds and flus (lessening the lingering cough that happens for some people).

 - Eat foods that are in season.
 You will notice the seasonal foods of autumn at your local farmer’s market.

-- In Chinese Medicine, we recommend specific Lung-strengthening foods which are naturally fresh foods that are “white” or have white centers– like cauliflower, almonds, daikon radish, potatoes, turnip, parsnip, rutabaga, apple, pear, rice, oats, sesame seeds, onion, garlic, and white peppercorns.
+- In East Asian Medicine, we recommend specific Lung-strengthening foods which are naturally fresh foods that are “white” or have white centers– like cauliflower, almonds, daikon radish, potatoes, turnip, parsnip, rutabaga, apple, pear, rice, oats, sesame seeds, onion, garlic, and white peppercorns.
 (Please note that white flour and white sugar are not part of these Lung-strengthening foods!
 In fact, they can further deplete the immune system.)